 Calcium and Magnesium

-Everyone knows that calcium is important for bone health however on supplementation of calcium on it’s own has been shown to make no difference.
+Everyone knows that calcium is important for bone health.
+However, supplementation of calcium on it’s own has been shown to make no difference.
 It needs to be taken alongside magnesium as the two work together.
 Magnesium is involved in the structural building of bones as well as in the transportation of calcium across cell membranes.
-Rich food sources of calcium include dark green leafy vegetables, dairy, almonds and fish.
+Rich food sources of calcium include dark green leafy vegetables, dairy, almonds and sardines.
 Magnesium-rich foods include dark green leafy vegetables, nuts, seeds, beans and lentils.
 A great combo product is Osteoguard which contains Calcium and magnesium along with Vitamin D and K.

 Zinc is vital to support tissue growth and repair.
 It also helps to support the immune system and can be found in seafood, meat, wheat germ, nuts and seeds.